Career Guides

 Video interviews have become standard in India, especially for mid-to-senior roles and remote positions.
 Here are India-specific tips:

-- Platform familiarity — Google Meet is most common, followed by Microsoft Teams and Zoom.
-Test your setup before the interview.
+• Platform familiarity — Google Meet is most common, followed by Microsoft Teams and Zoom.
+Test your setup at least 30 minutes before the interview.

-- Internet stability — Use a wired connection if possible.
+• Internet stability — Use a wired connection if possible.
 Keep a mobile hotspot as backup.
-Indian interviewers are understanding of occasional connectivity issues, but repeated disconnections hurt your chances.
+Indian interviewers understand occasional connectivity issues, but repeated disconnections hurt your chances significantly.

-- Time zone awareness — If interviewing with an Indian company from abroad, be punctual.
+• Time zone awareness — If interviewing with an Indian company from abroad, be punctual.
 Indian interviewers value timeliness highly.
+Even 2 minutes late can hurt your chances.

 Salary Negotiation for Indian Job Offers

-Salary negotiation in India follows different norms than Western markets.
-Here is what Indian professionals need to know for 2026:
+Salary negotiation in India follows different rules than Western markets.
+Here is what you need to know for 2026:

-- Research market rates — Use AmbitionBox, Glassdoor India, Naukri Salary Trends, and LinkedIn Salary to understand benchmarks for your role, experience, and city.
+• Research market rates — Use AmbitionBox, Glassdoor India, Naukri Salary Trends, and LinkedIn Salary to understand benchmarks for your role, experience level, and city.

-- Know your walk-away point — With 12% salary growth year-over-year in tech roles (2026 data), do not accept a below-market offer unless it offers other significant benefits.
+• Know your walk-away point — Tech roles saw 12% salary growth year-over-year in 2026.
+Do not accept a below-market offer unless it offers other significant benefits.

 Top Job Platforms for Indian Job Seekers in 2026